-The campaign, which will include approximately 40 days of coordinated direct actions in at least 25 states this spring will bring together grassroots movements, old and new, that have already been winning victories throughout the nation.
-Not the least of those is the multiracial, multidenominational Moral Monday movement in North Carolina, headed by the Rev. Barber.
+The campaign, which will include some 40 days of coordinated direct actions in at least 25 states this spring, will bring together grassroots movements, old and new, that have already been winning victories throughout the nation.
+Not the least of those is the multiracial, multi-denominational Moral Monday movement in North Carolina, headed by Barber.
 Among its victories was the 2016 ouster of right-wing Gov. Pat McCrory, the only GOP governor defeated that year.

-Dozens of organizations have signed on to the campaign, including the Institute for Policy Studies, which recently released a report titled “The Souls of Poor Folk: A Preliminary Report.”
-The study addresses the evils that the 1968 campaign was organized to address—racism, economic exploitation and militarism.
+Dozens of organizations have signed on to the campaign, including the Institute for Policy Studies, which recently released the report, “The Souls of Poor Folk: A Preliminary Report.”
+The study addresses the evils that the 1968 campaign was organized to address: racism, economic exploitation and militarism.
 To those it adds ecological destruction, an overriding issue of our time.

 The report notes that in many respects, the situation in the nation has worsened since 1968.
-For example, the criminalization of poverty has led to the rise of incarceration rates for people of color from less than 50 percent in 1978 to 66 percent in 2015.
+For example, the criminalization of poverty has led to the increase in incarceration rates for people of color from less than 50 percent in 1978 to 66 percent in 2015.
 And women of color are the fastest growing segment of the nation’s incarcerated today.

 A central catalyst for the galloping economic divide is the steep decline in unionization.
-With the rapid loss of U.S. manufacturing jobs and the increase of anti-labor policies, the share of U.S. workers in unions has fallen from approximately 25 percent in 1968 to 10.7 percent in 2016.
-This has exerted downward pressure on wages even as the economy expands.
-That is why the fight for $15 is not just about the working poor—it’s about all working people.
-King understood this well; a central demand of the 1968 campaign was a guaranteed minimum income.
+With the rapid loss of U.S. manufacturing jobs and the increase of anti-labor policies, the share of U.S. workers in unions has fallen from some 25 percent in 1968 to 10.7 percent in 2016.
+This decline has exerted downward pressure on wages even as the economy expands.
+That is why the fight for $15 is not just about the working poor; it’s about all working people.
+Dr. King understood this problem well; a central demand of the 1968 campaign was a guaranteed minimum income.